 Through living and learning Ayurveda, I cultivate such precious awareness of my true self and life around me.
-My personal journey into self-enquiry and spiritual development continues in further exploration of the paths of tantra, meditation and relaxation (in particular yoga nidra), bhakti (devotion) and sound (Nada Yoga).
+My personal journey into self-enquiry and spiritual development continues in further exploration of the paths of tantra, meditation and relaxation, bhakti (devotion) and sound (Nada Yoga).

 Whilst I continue to grow on my own spiritual journey, it is an honour and privilege to share what I learn, gain and receive from yoga and ayurveda through teaching it to others.